puppybits/Truth-News/svvdtjnhsa.md

 truthfulness of ANY content with these tools.
 The only way to combat lies will be with the integrity of professionals journalist and the immutability of the facts.
-If we don't do this now the coming wave of outright lies will be impossible to stop.
+If we don't do this now the coming wave of outright lies will be impossible to stop

  macro problem can only be fixed by going micro.
 We can use the blockchain to record facts, audit the truth and